mamnuya/GNER/README.md

 Implementation Details
 Script: resource_constraint_test.py
 Process:
-Load a BERT model for sequence classification.
+Load a GNER-LLaMA model for sequence classification.
 Perform multiple inferences while recording memory usage.
 Output memory usage data to a log file for analysis.
 How to Run